How to Fix ERR_CONNECTION_RESET Error?

 5. Restart your computer and check if the issue has been resolved.

-3. Resetting Your Network Configuration
+3. Reset Your Network Configuration

-1. Press the Windows Key and Press X, then choose Command Prompt (Admin) or PowerShell (Admin).
+1. Press the Windows Key and press X, then choose Command Prompt (Admin) or PowerShell (Admin).

 2. Type the following commands one by one to reset your network settings.